 Mass Rapid Transit

 The MRT system is a fast, efficient and convenient way of making your way around Singapore.
-There are currently 3 fully operating lines (East-West, North-South and North-East), with the 4th (Circle) still under partial construction.
+There are currently 3 fully operating lines (East-West, North-South, and North-East), with the 4th (Circle) still under partial construction.
 MRT stations can be underground or on elevated platforms along roads.
 A copy of an MRT guide is available at every station.
 Similar to buses, simply tap your EZ-link card on the automated gantries to enter the station’s platforms.

 It costs roughly S$1.40 for a trip from the airport to city hall in the Central Business District.

-Numerous companies now operate taxi services in Singapore, therefore taxis come various vehicle models and colours.
+Numerous companies now operate taxi services in Singapore, therefore taxis come in various vehicle models and colors.
 However, as long as you see a distinct header on the car’s roof saying taxi, you’re free to flag one down.
 Take note that in the CBD, taxis are only allowed to stop at designated taxi stands.

 Fares are incredibly complicated in recent times.
-There are peak hour surcharges, airport surcharges, CBD flag-down surcharges etc. Passengers, even locals tend not to know what they are paying for, they simply pay what the meter reads.
+There are peak hour surcharges, airport surcharges, CBD flag-down surcharges, etc. Passengers, even locals tend not to know what they are paying for, they simply pay what the meter reads.
 You can at least be sure that there should not be any haggling over fares.

 Finally, take note that there are normal cabs and luxury ones.
 Luxury ones are usually of Mercedes and Chrysler makes.
-The basic fare for these cabs are S$3.20, instead of S$2.80 or S$3 for the Toyotas, Hyundais, Skodas and Kias.
+The basic fare for these cabs is S$3.20, instead of S$2.80 or S$3 for the Toyotas, Hyundais, Skodas, and Kias.
 Luxury cabs have fares that increase by 30 cents every time instead of 20 cents too.
 Therefore, you should try to avoid such cabs unless you are in a rush and have no time to wait for another.

-Unlike other countries, the tipping of taxi drivers is not expected, though doing so is greatly appreciated.
+Unlike in other countries, the tipping of taxi drivers is not expected, though doing so is greatly appreciated.

 1. You can get refunds on any amount left in your stored value EZ-link cards at the end of your stay.